IBM/solsa-examples/examples/bluecompute/README.md

 ## SolSA Features

-We use this application to demonstrate several aspects of SolSA.
+We use BlueCompute to demonstrate several aspects of SolSA.

-1. SolSA's TypeScript/JavaScript binding for the entire Kubernetes API enables significant IDE support for defining resources.
-Throughout this application, we use the `Deployment`, `ConfigMap`, `Secret`, etc. class from SolSA's Kubernetes library.
+1. SolSA's TypeScript/JavaScript binding for the entire Kubernetes API enables the application developer to utilize all the capabilities of the underlying Kubernetes platform from a familiar IDE-environment and programming language.
+The application is composed using standard Kubernetes building blocks such as `Deployment`, `ConfigMap`, and `Secret`, but rich IDE-support enabled by TypeScript enables developers less familiar with the low-level YAML specification of these resources to be more productive.

-2. SolSA's Kubernetes bindings extends this basic language support with several additional features that make defining BlueCompute more concise and less error-prone.
+2. SolSA's Kubernetes support goes beyond just wrapping the core Kubernetes resources by adding several additional features that make defining BlueCompute even more concise and less error-prone.

    a.
-All `Service` resources are derived in one-liners from the `Deployments` they are exposing using `getService()`
+All `Service` resources are derived from their backing `Deployment`
+      via "one-liners" that simply invoke the
-      methods added by SolSA's library
+      `getService()` method added to `Deployment` by SolSA.

    b.
-Similarly, the `Ingress` is defined by using the `getIngress()` method that SolSA has added to `Service`
+Similarly, an `Ingress` is derived directly from the `Service`
+      it is exposing by just invoking the Service's `getIngress` method.
+SolSA automatically handles the cluster-specific details of specifying vhosts, service ports, paths, and tls configuration.

    c.
-Redundancy is reduced by using the `propagateLabels` method of `Deployment` to avoid repeating metadata
+Redundancy is reduced by using the `propagateLabels` method that
-      multiple times in a single resource.
+      SolSA adds to `Deployment` to ensure that the `Deployment` and `PodSpec` metadata always matches.

-3. This application also demonstrates one recommended idiom for combining multiple components into a coherent application.
-Each logical portion of the application is defined in its own function (file).
-A `BlueComputeConfig` class plays a similar role to the `values.yaml` file of a Helm chart.
-In fact, the bulk of this class is defined by a `bluecompute-values.yaml` file that was derived from the `values.yaml` files of the Helm charts originally used to deploy the application.
+3. This application also illustrates a recommended SolSA idiom for combining multiple sub-components into a coherent application.
+   Each logical component of the application is defined in its own JavaScript file that exports a single function.
+A `BlueComputeConfig` class plays a similar role to the `values.yaml` file of a Helm chart by abstracting instance-specific configuration values (In fact, the bulk of BlueComputeConfig is simply a wrapper around a `bluecompute-values.yaml` file that was derived from the `values.yaml` files of the Helm charts originally used to deploy the sub-components).
+The top-level file, bluecompute.js, instantiates an instance of `BlueComputeConfig` and then invokes each sub-component function to construct the overall application.

-4. SolSA includes importer support that is able to load yaml/json files and convert them to use SolSA's JavaScript bindings for Kubernetes.
+4. SolSA includes an importer tool that is able to load YAML/json files and convert them to use SolSA's JavaScript bindings for Kubernetes.
 This importer was used to reduce the effort needed to convert from the original Helm Charts to the SolSA definition of the application.
 The `importer` subdirectory contains the artifacts created during the import process.

 ## Deployment